VDA5050/VDA5050/VDA5050_EN.md

 A maximum message length is not defined, but limited by the MQTT protocol specification and possibly by technical constraints defined by the factsheet.

-If a mobile robot's memory is insufficient to process an incoming order, it is to reject the order.
+If a mobile robot's memory is insufficient to process an incoming order, it shall reject the order and report an error of type 'INSUFFICIENT_MEMORY' with error level 'URGENT'.

 The matching of maximum field lengths, string lengths or value ranges is up to the integrator.